Cheap goat fence

 • Pallet fence

-Yes, it is always good to have a gate in your pasture.
-A gate helps you control the movement of your goats in and out of the pasture so they do not have access to it 24/7.
-You can buy a gate or build one using scrap wood to frame in section of fence panel.
+Yes, it is always good to have a gate somewhere within your fence setup.
+A gate helps you control the movement of your goats in and out of the pasture so they do not have 24/7 access to it.
+You can buy a gate or build one using scrap wood to frame a section of fence panel.

 Steel purchased gate example: